mini-kep/intro/poll.md

 - [ ] national statistics agency
 - [ ] aaah, here is a cool link: __________________________

 4. How do you import data?
+(M)
 - [ ] R
 - [ ] python/pandas
 - [ ] econometrics package
 - [ ] Excel plugin
 - [ ] other

-5. What is the nature of work you do economic data:
+5. What is the nature of work you do economic data (M)
 - [ ] descriptive statistics
 - [ ] visualisation
 - [ ] modelling and forecasting